Rum Raisin Bread Pudding. An old fashioned favourite dessert that takes only a few simple ingredients to create something exceptionally delicious.

 As with any great simple dish, the quality of the ingredients is paramount to the success of the final product.
 This principle is particularly relevant to the preparation of a good bread pudding.

 This soft, buttery, egg enriched bread is my ideal choice for this dessert.
-Crustier breads can add more textural interest and some may prefer their slightly chewier virtues in bread pudding.
+Crustier breads can add more textural interest.
+Some may prefer their slightly chewier virtues in bread pudding.

-Good homemade white or whole wheat breads cannot be discounted for their adaptability either and not to forget leftover croissants which sometimes make their way into bread pudding recipes on some posh restaurant’s menus.
+Good homemade white or whole wheat breads cannot be discounted for their adaptability either.
+Let us not forget leftover croissants which sometimes make their way into bread pudding recipes on some posh restaurant’s menus.

 There really is no substitute for cream in this recipe.
 Many local versions use only milk which does not work as well with the eggs to form the custard which binds the whole thing together.

-This is the occasion to use very good vanilla extract or even to previously steep a split and scraped vanilla pod into the milk for a few minutes before adding it to the preparation.
+This is the occasion to use very good vanilla extract.
+You could even steep a split and scraped vanilla pod into the milk for a few minutes before adding it to the preparation.

 This is the recipe that changed Spouse’s opinion of bread pudding.
 In the end, I had to send out the final few servings of this pudding to a friend’s family, as Spouse claimed she could not be trusted to be left alone in the house with it.
 It is that good.